EECi/Cambridge-Estates-Building-Energy-Archive/README.md

 # Cambridge University Estates building electricity usage 2010-2019

 This repository hosts a series of datasets of historic building electricity usage from buildings across the Cambridge University Estates covering the period 2010 to 2019 (found in the `datasets` directory).
-These datasets are formatted to be compatiable with the CityLearn [[1]](#1) environment for building energy control simulation.
+These datasets are formatted to be compatible with the CityLearn [[1]](#1) environment for building energy control simulation.
 Detail on this formatting can be found in the [CityLearn documentation](https://www.citylearn.net/overview/dataset.html).
 All predicted variables are perfect predictions copied from the true data measurements.

 The following sections provide information on the source of the data variables within the datasets, and any pre-processing performed.